Johnny Puleo: Notable performances

 Puleo performed in front of such notables as the Royal Command in England and the Presidents of the United States and France.
 In addition to his mastery of the harmonica, he was a past master of the art of pantomime and a dramatic actor of considerable ability.
 Puleo made numerous appearances on The Ed Sullivan Show, The Hollywood Palace, Milton Berle's Variety Show and Steve Allen Show.

 Puleo was an early advocate for use of the zip code within the United States.
-In a mid 1960s TV commercial, he climbed up a small ladder and said, "Now remember, use your zip code," as he pointed to a letter going into the mail box.
+In a mid 1960s TV commercial, he climbed up a small ladder and said, "Now remember, use your zip code," as he pointed to a letter going into the mailbox.